Bath School disaster: North wing explosion

 The north wing of the school had collapsed, leaving the edge of the roof on the ground.
 Ellsworth recalled that "there was a pile of children of about five or six under the roof".
 He volunteered to drive back to his farm and get a rope heavy enough to pull the school roof off the children's bodies.
 Returning to his farm, he saw Kehoe driving in the opposite direction, heading toward the school.
 "He grinned and waved his hand," Ellsworth said.
-"When he grinned, I could see both rows of his teeth."
+"When he grinned, I could see both rows of his teeth".

 Truck explosion

 Kehoe drove up to the school about half an hour after the first explosion.
 He saw Superintendent Emory Huyck and summoned him over to his truck.
-Charles Hawson testified at the inquest that he saw the two men grapple over some type of long gun before Kehoe detonated the explosives stored in his truck, immediately killing himself; Huyck; Nelson McFarren, a retired farmer; and Cleo Clayton, an 8-year-old second-grader.
+Charles Rawson testified at the coroner's inquest that he saw the two men grapple over some type of long gun before Kehoe detonated the explosives stored in his truck, immediately killing himself, Huyck, retired farmer Nelson McFarren, and Cleo Clayton, an 8-year-old second-grader.
 Clayton had survived the first blast and then wandered out of the school building; he was killed by shrapnel from the exploding vehicle.